mriffle/pwiz-docker-workflow-optimized/README.md

-# pwiz-symlink-fix
+# pwiz-docker-workflow-optimized

 A drop-in replacement for the official ProteoWizard / Skyline Docker image that fixes a regression in which msconvert and Skyline silently mis-read input files accessed through symbolic links.
-Tailored for our workflow (Skyline + msconvert
-+ BlibBuild, all vendor formats), so it ships smaller than upstream while keeping every feature we use.
+Tailored for our workflow (Skyline, msconvert, BlibBuild, and all vendor formats), so it ships smaller than upstream while keeping every feature we use.

 ## The problem